bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 * Download the tar and zip packages from the CLAMP web site: http://www.clamp-it.org/code/

-* Download the current release branch from the CLAMP Subversion repository:
+* Download the current release branch from the CLAMP code repository:

-git clone ssh://<username>@mitre.clamp-it.org/home/git/moodle v2.2.3-LAE2.2
+git clone ssh://<username>@mitre.clamp-it.org/home/git/moodle v2.2.4-LAE2.2.1
-git checkout -b v2.2.3-LAE2.2
+git checkout -b v2.2.4-LAE2.2.1

 ===INSTALLING THE LAE===
 If you are installing Moodle for the first time, you can follow the standard Moodle installation instructions (substituting the LAE Moodle package for the regular Moodle one)